sehlen-bsi/botan-docs/docs/testspec/src/05_hash.rst

 The following table shows an example test case with one test vector.
 All test vectors are listed in :srcref:`src/tests/data/hash/md5.vec`.

-**Remark from review of 3.12.0:** No change in the test vectors referenced here.

 .. table::
    :class: longtable
    :widths: 20 80